F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Experiments

-To demonstrate the robustness of our proposed {\ffid} framework, we conduct comprehensive experiments across multiple domains, including image classification, time series analysis, and natural language processing.
+To demonstrate the robustness of the {\ffid} framework, we conduct comprehensive experiments across multiple domains, including image classification, time series analysis, and natural language processing.
 Our evaluation strategy builds upon the concept introduced by \citet{rong2022consistent}, which posits that an ideal evaluation method should yield consistent rankings in both MoRF and LeRF settings.
-We introduce a novel approach for a fair comparison using a degradation operation on a good explanation, such as an explanation obtained by Integrated Gradients (IG)~\citep{sundararajan2017axiomatic}, generating a series of explanations with varying levels of random noise.
-This method provides a clear ground truth (GT) ranking based on noise level, allowing for controlled evaluation.
+To further establish a controlled experimental setting with ground truth (GT) rankings, we introduce a novel approach for a fair comparison using a degradation operation on a good explanation, such as an explanation obtained by Integrated Gradients (IG)~\citep{sundararajan2017axiomatic}, generating a series of explanations with varying levels of random noise.
+Specifically, we first obtain initial (good) explanations using well-established explainers, then systematically degrade them by adding different ratios of random noise.
+Since explanation quality naturally decreases with increased noise, this creates a ground truth ranking where explanations with less noise should rank higher.